omerbustun/bike-kem/README.md

 All the functionalities in the package are implemented in constant-time, which means that:
 - No branch depends on a secret piece of information;
-- All the memory access patters are independent of secret information.
+- All the memory access patterns are independent of secret information.

 The optimizations in this package use, among other techniques, algorithms presented in the following papers: